Gene Zion

-Gene (Eugene) Zion (October 5, 1913 – December 5, 1975) was an American author of picture books.
+Eugene Zion (October 5, 1913 – December 5, 1975) was an American author of picture books.

 Early life

-Gene (Eugene) Zion was born October 5, 1913, in New York City.
+Gene Zion was born as Eugene Zion on October 5, 1913, in New York City.

 Zion attended elementary schools in rural areas of Ridgefield and Fort Lee, New Jersey.
 Zion was educated at the New School of Social Research and the Pratt Institute.
-Following graduation, he worked for Condé Nast, Esquire Publications, and later CBS.
+After graduation, he worked for Condé Nast, Esquire Publications, and, later, CBS.

-In 1942, during World War II, Zion joined the Army and served in the Anti-aircraft Artillery Visual Training Aids Section, designing training manuals and filmstrips, from 1942 to 1944.
-After the war, Zion landed at job at Columbia Broadcasting Company (CBS) and worked as an art designer from 1944 to 1946.
+In 1942, during World War II, Zion joined the army and served in the Anti-aircraft Artillery Visual Training Aids Section.
+He designed training manuals and filmstrips from 1942 to 1944.
+After the war, Zion landed a job at Columbia Broadcasting Company (CBS) and worked as an art designer from 1944 to 1946.

-Beginning in 1949, he worked as a freelance writer and designer until his death in 1975 at age 62.
+Beginning in 1949, he worked as a freelance writer and designer.

 Children's books

-Zion met his only wife Margaret Bloy Graham (1920–2015) at Condé Nast.
+Zion met his wife, Margaret Bloy Graham, (1920–2015) at Condé Nast.
 They were married in July 1948 and divorced in 1968.

 The couple made friends in the New York media scene, including Hans and Margret Rey, another husband-wife team responsible for the Curious George stories.
 H. A. Rey helped Graham refine her art portfolio and Margaret Rey introduced Graham's work to Ursula Nordstrom, the celebrated children's book editor at what was then Harper & Row.
-Zion was urged by his new wife and also Ursula Nordstrom, to write children's books.
+Zion was urged by his new wife and also Ursula Nordstrom to write children's books.

 Zion remembers that it was Graham's sketch of children gathering apples in an orchard, done several years earlier in Canada, that inspired his first book, All Falling Down (1951).
-The book received a Caldecott Honors for Margaret Bloy Graham's illustrations in 1952.
+The book received a Caldecott Honor for Margaret Bloy Graham's illustrations in 1952.
 The New York Herald Tribune wrote "It might seem oversimple were it not the pictures have such charm and offer so many details for further talk.
 The scenes are in city or country, and the many moods so happily translated in to action are worth the long look."
 Kirkus called it "as fresh as the country air."

-During their 14-year collaboration, Zion wrote the text of a children's picture book and Graham did all the illustrations.
+During their 14-year collaboration, Zion wrote the text of a children's picture book, and Graham did all the illustrations.
 They worked together on 13 books between 1951 and 1965.
 When their marriage ended in 1968, Zion ended his writing career as well.